 Complete hybridization rule

 Complete rules allow selection of input sets using complex spatial queries as well as spatial equality and selector expressions on attribute values.
 The output can combine thematic attributes in any of the ways allowed by thematic hybridization rules.
-In addition, it may generate complex spatial from the input spatial primitives by applying selected spatial operations to the input instances.
-The allowed spatial operations will be identified later (tentatively, the spatial operations defined in S-58 6.0.0).
+In addition, it may generate complex spatial objects from the input spatial primitives by applying selected spatial operations to the input instances.
+The allowed spatial operations will be identified in a future edition of this specification (tentatively, the spatial operations defined in S-58 6.0.0).

 Hybrid feature and portrayal catalogues